-Our referencing criteria is generally as follows for tenants renting a property from us:
+Our standard referencing criteria is generally as follows for tenants renting a property from landlords employing us:

 - EMPLOYED/SELF-EMPLOYED: You must earn at least 30 times the monthly rent each year.
-Adult tenants may combine their income to reach this figure if required, however, absolutely no benefits (DSS, DHS, Universal Credit, etc.) may be included within the calculation of income.
+Adult tenants may combine their income to reach this figure if required, however, no employment-related or housing-related benefits (DSS, DHS, Universal Credit, etc.) income may be included within the calculation of employed/self-employed/retirement income (retirement and disability benefits can be included).
 Income from property rentals can only be taken into account if the income comes from 5 or more rented properties.
 For all income that is not paid as PAYE income, you will need to provide a completed tax return for the previous year showing the income level you are required to earn (this is usually in the form of a Tax Calculation document from HMRC).

 - No tenants/guarantors may have any adverse credit history, CCJs or convictions.
 For more information on credit checking and the "The Lettings Hub" referencing criteria (see below).

-- As standard, no pets allowed (however, for some properties you are able to request special permission to keep a pet with you as part of the "Special Conditions" within your offer for the property.)
+- As standard, no pets allowed (however, for some properties you are able to request special permission to keep a pet with you as part of the "Special Conditions" within your offer for the property).
+Some landlords are not able to rent their properties to tenants with pets due to conditions imposed on them by their insurance providers or the lease on the property (if any).

 - No smoking inside the property.